-6.4 Co-sale clauses
+6.4 Co-Sale Clauses

-Co-sale rights are essential tools of the contractual architecture of VC-financing.
-Through dragalong clauses, the venture capitalist is able to force the exit of the founder (or of another early investor) and to liquidate its investment.
-The tag-along provisions, on the other hand, allow the investor to benefit from any liquidation of the investment promoted by the founder.
-It is no coincidence that such clauses have been included in the model articles prepared at ministerial level and that, as a result, we are now witnessing a high degree of standardization of these contractual terms.
-However, this contractual drafting suffers from a heavy regulatory constraint, represented by the majority interpretation, which we do not share, that equates the exercise of the drag-along right with the forced withdrawal of the (dragged-along) shareholder and, thus, requires that the purchase price offered by the prospective acquirer reflects the fair valuation of the shareholder's stake.
-This limitation evidently constitutes an obstacle to VC-financing transactions, in that it allows the dragged-along shareholder to challenge the price offered to the
+Co-sale rights are essential tools of the contractual architecture of VC financing.
+108 Through drag-along clauses, the venture capitalist is able to force the exit of the founder (or of another early investor) and to liquidate its investment.
+Tag-along provisions, on the other hand, allow the investor to benefit from any liquidation of the investment promoted by the founder.
+109 It is no coincidence that such clauses have been included in the model articles prepared at ministerial level110 and that, as a result, we are now witnessing a high degree of standardization of these contractual terms.
+However, this contractual drafting suffers from heavy regulatory constraint, represented by the majority interpretation, which we do not share, that equates the exercise of the drag-along right with the forced withdrawal of the (dragged-along) shareholder and thus requires that the purchase price offered by the prospective acquirer reflects the fair valuation of the shareholder's stake.
+111 This limitation evidently constitutes an obstacle to VC-financing transactions, in that it allows the dragged-along shareholder to challenge the price offered to the selling party, opening up the way to strategic dissent (i.e., holdout) by minority 'cat and dog' shareholders jeopardizing the speed or even feasibility of the exit.
+112